Back to blog

 Why the MVNO model is booming right now

-• The digital-first shift: Consumers are ditching traditional retail models and opting for digital-first experiences, which MVNOs excel at providing.
-Online sign-ups, app-based account management, and virtual customer support make switching to an MVNO seamless.
+• The digital-first shift: Consumers are ditching traditional retail models and opting for digital-first experiences, which agile MVNOs excel at.
+Online sign-ups, app-based account management, and virtual customer support make switching to an MVNO simple and seamless.

 • Technological advancements: New technologies like eSIMs and 5G are making it easier for MVNOs to offer premium services without premium prices.
-They can swiftly adapt to new tech trends, keeping them ahead of traditional carriers.
+They can swiftly adapt to new tech trends, keeping them ahead of some traditional operators.

-• Tech giants entering the game: Leading neobanks like Nubank and Revolut have recognized the power of MVNOs, integrating connectivity products into their premium offers to deliver unprecedented experiences.
-By bundling mobile connectivity with their existing financial services, these tech players are creating seamless, value-added ecosystems that deepen customer loyalty and expand their reach.
-This trend highlights how MVNOs are not just telecom products but key strategic assets that can redefine customer engagement in any industry.
+• Tech giants entering the game: Leading neobanks like Nubank and Revolut have recognized the power of integrating connectivity into their products.
+By bundling mobile with their existing financial services, these tech players are creating value-added ecosystems that deepen customer loyalty and expand their reach.

 Is now the time to start an MVNO?

-The MVNO market is poised for continued growth, and the barriers to entry are lower than ever, thanks to all-in-one connectivity solutions like Gigs that streamline the process.
-Whether you’re a startup looking to break into telecom or an existing business aiming to diversify, launching an MVNO could be a smart move - if you play your cards right.
+The MVNO market is poised for continued growth, and the barriers to entry are now lower than ever, thanks to all-in-one connectivity solutions like Gigs.

 Recommended articles